49ers’ Jimmy G. Reacts to Alex Mack’s Butt Sweat

 Mack Made His Return Back to the Bay Area

-Mack had a goal to play for at least 10-years, but he’s entering his 12th season after signing a three-year deal worth $14.85 million this offseason.
+Mack has said he had a goal to play for at least 10 years, but he’s entering his 12th season after signing a three-year deal worth $14.85 million this offseason.

 He is a very dependable center.
-He missed just two games this past season due to a concussion but has started all 16 games in every season since 2016.
+He missed just two games this past season — game 15 due to a concussion and the final game because he was on the reserve/COVID-19 list — but otherwise has started all 16 games in every season since 2016.
 Shanahan and Mack go back to when Mack was drafted by the Browns and played under Shanahan and then in Atlanta when Shanahan and Mack helped lead the Falcons to the Super Bowl.

 The six-time Pro Bowl center played his college career at Cal and returning to the Bay Area to end his career where he started it has got to be exciting for him.